What is a Neighborhood Group?

 How do I get involved in a Neighborhood Group?

-You may get involved in a neighborhood group by indicating your desire on the Connection Card on Sunday morning.
-Or, you can visit The City, and request to join a group there.
+You may get involved in a neighborhood group by indicating your desire on the Connection Card on Sunday morning or you can request to join a group here.